The evolution of modularization and partitioning in shipbuilding

-Modularisation has delivered immense efficiency increases in addition to the savings in calendar time.
+Modularization has delivered immense efficiency increases in addition to the savings in calendar time.
 The shortened delivery times and increased prefabrication have had a considerable impact on the engineering process.
-To allow time for prefabrication, engineering work has to be finalised earlier and prefabrication requires engineering that is more exact.
+To allow time for prefabrication, engineering work has to be finalized earlier and prefabrication requires engineering that is more exact.

 Stage 3: Ship size – Partitioning

 The need for partitioning has grown alongside the increase in cruise ship size; it has become obvious that the “elephant must be eaten one bite at a time”.

 The scale factor has an impact on the design, construction and the management of large projects.
 Extrapolating from previous experience can be used for a small increase in size.
 A larger increase in size, however, emphasizes the scale factor and requires new solutions.
 The large number of components, people and organizations involved increase the complexity and amount of questions that need to be answered.
 The growth of complexity is exponential and no longer linear.